MarcSaurette/Peter-the-Venerable/letters/the-letter-collection/README.md

 Proux Lang, Ann.
 “The Friendship between Peter the Venerable and Bernard of Clairvaux.”: 35- 53.

-            A sophmoric attempt to analyze the letters of Peter and Bernard \(it is a modified honour’s thesis from 1969\), basing itself in translated versions of Peter.
-It argues against Joseph Lortz \(although ironically tending to make that source seem more valid\) that the two abbots had a deep and sustained relationship.
+            Analyis of the letters of Peter and Bernard \(it is a modified honour’s thesis from 1969\), basing itself in translated versions of Peter.
+It argues against Joseph Lortz \(though tending to make that source seem more valid\) that the two abbots had a deep and sustained relationship.
 Arguing that the terms of endearment go “far beyond ecclesiastical rhetoric” \(39\), she makes claims based on lack of evidence \(theorizing reasons for their absence\).
-Little to recommend the work.

 Schmitz, Dom.
 “Un conflit entre monastères Clunisiennes d’après la correspondance inedite de Pierre leVénérable.”
 Revue Bénédictine  49 \(1937\): 166-75.